Green Hall, 2.220

 Advisors will see students on a walk-in basis on Wednesdays only from 9:00am - 4:30pm.

 During high-traffic periods such as the first week of classes and deadline days, walk-ins will be accepted, however priority will be given to students with appointments.

-EPPS advisors are also available by appointment or on a walk-in basis to help with:
+EPPS advisors are also available by appointment or on a walk-in basis on Wednesdays to help with:

 - Course selection

 - Coursework difficulties